huseyn-mammadov/Web-Crawler/README.md

 # Web-Crawler
-25 most common words on the any website
+Find 25 most common words on the any website